polkadot-api/polkadot-api/packages/substrate-client/README.md

 #### unpin

-Calls `chainHead_unstable_unpin` and returns a promise that will resolve after the operation is done.
+Calls `chainhead_v1_unpin` and returns a promise that will resolve after the operation is done.

 ```ts
 chainHead.unpin(blockHashes)